WireScience/documoto-publishing-client/README.md

 ### Launch Profiles

-A Staging ("Integration" in Documoto) and Production launch profiles are provided.
+Both Staging ("Integration" in Documoto) and Production launch profiles are provided.
 Environment variables may be maintained therein, set on the machine, and/or provided via the Command Line.

 ## Connected Service